bigtoga/Examples/Data Science/DSci - Tableau/tsm/Configuration.md

 # Security and TLS/SSL

-`tsm security external-ssl list` // You want to see `ssl.enabled: false` and that these are in the `ssl.protocols` list: all -SSLv2 -SSLv4 -TLSv1 -TLSv1.1
+You want to see `ssl.enabled: false` and that these are in the `ssl.protocols` list: all -SSLv2 -SSLv4 -TLSv1 -TLSv1.1:

+`tsm security external-ssl list`